The University of Mississippi

 The Ford Foundation contributed $25 million for the 88,000-square-foot Gertrude C. Ford Center for the Performing Arts, opened in 2002, and gifts to several other university initiatives, such as the Gertrude C. Ford Ballroom in The Inn at Ole Miss, the Daniel W. Jones, M.D.
 Chair For Faculty Support on the Oxford campus, the Suzan Thames Chair of Pediatrics at the MIND Center research clinic on the Medical Center campus, and land for Gertrude C. Ford Boulevard, providing a new north-south thoroughfare for the ever-growing Oxford-University community.

 There are naming opportunities available in the new building beginning at $25,000 and going up.
-For more information on supporting the Patterson School of Accountancy Building Fund, contact Jason McCormick, senior director of development, at jason@olemiss.edu or 662-915-1757.
+For information on remaining naming opportunities or to establish an endowment, contact Jason McCormick, executive director for development, at jason@olemiss.edu or 662-915-1757.

 By Tina H. Hahn/UM Development